JetBrains/teamcity-documentation/topics/managing-your-user-account.md

 [//]: # (title: Managing your User Account)
 [//]: # (auxiliary-id: Managing your User Account)

-To get to your user profile settings, click your name in the header and select __Profile__ from the drop-down menu.
+To get to your user profile settings, click your avatar in the header and select __Profile__ from the drop-down menu.
 The __Your Profile__ page will open.

 ## Changing Your Password